 You will get your Round 1 results letter in March.
 This letter will include your offer from the high school application process and your results from the specialized high schools process (if you participated).
 These results may also include offers from any of the studios at LaGuardia High School or an offer from a testing specialized high school.
 If you get multiple offers in Round 1, you can choose only one.

 There is a Round 2 of high school admissions; anyone can participate.
 If you prefer programs available in Round 2 over your Round 1 offer(s), submit a Round 2 application.
 In March, you can use MySchools to explore programs with Round 2 availability.

 If you apply in Round 2, you will get your Round 2 results in May.
 If you get a Round 2 offer, it will replace your Round 1 offer—you cannot choose between these offers.
 If you do not get a new offer in Round 2 and your Round 1 offer presents a hardship, you may appeal.

 In May and only at the end of Round 2, you can appeal your offer for specific hardship reasons.
 If necessary, speak to your school counselor for more information on this process.

 Learn now how to start preparing for life after high school.
 Use the following resources to help you on your journey to college or careers.

 - Graduation Requirements page.
 Learn about New York State's high school graduation requirements, which may differ depending on the year you started ninth grade.
-If you are 16-21 years old, undercredited, and need a high school diploma, visit our Learn About Options page:
+If you are 16-21 years old, undercredited, and need a high school diploma, visit our Learn About Other Ways to Graduate page: